 Perfect to give as a gift, these mini gardens are too cute not to showcase.

-To make your own succulent soil, you only need three ingredients, and you can find them at any garden centre or home improvement store that has potting soil for sale:
+To make your own succulent soil, you only need three ingredients, and you can find them at any garden center or home improvement store that has potting soil for sale:

 - 3 parts potting soil.
-When making potting mix for succulents, it’s best to use a light, porous soil as your base.
+When making the potting mix for succulents, it’s best to use light, porous soil as your base.
 Don’t use heavy garden soils, and don’t use potting mixes that contain vermiculite, or any type of moisture control potting mix that says it retains water longer than other mixes.
-Succulents need a well draining potting soil, not one that holds moisture.
+Succulents need well-draining potting soil, not one that holds moisture.

 - 2 parts coarse sand.
 Just don’t use sand from the garden, the beach, or a sandbox (you never know what contaminants will be in that sand).

 - 1 part perlite or pumice.
 Perlite is a lightweight organic soil additive.
 It’s the white pieces that look like Styrofoam in commercial potting mixes.
-Perlite retains very little moisture, prevents soil compaction and aids better drainage.
+Perlite retains very little moisture, prevents soil compaction, and aids in better drainage.